• Skip to primary navigation

 If you are okay with getting advice online, however, you can capitalize on the help options TaxAct has to offer.
 The good thing is that both providers offer access to actual tax experts.

-Overall, TaxAct offers a slightly better deal if you don’t mind the absence of face-to-face customer support for Federal taxes.
+Overall, TaxAct offers a slightly better deal if you don’t mind the absence of face-to-face customer support.

 However, if you feel you will need some help and don’t mind the extra cost that comes with it, you probably want to go for H&R Block.